Commercial glasswasher buying guide

 Wash speed is expressed in terms of racks per hour or simply a cycle time.
 A commercial glasswasher with a two minute cycle time might claim thirty racks per hour, for instance, but be cautious of wash speed given in racks per hour as they rarely include the time to load and unload.
 Catering Appliance Superstore provides a clear cycle time for each glasswasher so you can calculate your own racks per hour figure.

-Some washers have variable cycle times, like the Hobart Bar Aid 400 with a 75 second or 150 second cycle time, or the Hobart Ecomax G502 with 60 or 180 second settings.
-Selectable cycles can be very useful when you want to extend the wash time for any reason, for example if using a glass renovator product to restore a high shine to your glassware.
+Some washers have variable cycle times, like the Hobart Ecomax G403 with a 90 second or 180 second cycle time, or the Hobart Ecomax G504 with 60 or 180 second settings.
+Selectable cycles can be very useful when you want to extend the wash time for any reason.

 You need at least two baskets for your glasswasher, and if you have the space for more then up to three or even four is useful.
 You'll save time stacking glasses directly into trays rather on a shelf or in a sink, only to have to load them later.